Xunnamius/next-test-api-route-handler/README.md

 Of course, this all was back before the app router or edge routes existed.
 NTARH got app router and edge route support in version 4.

-My hope is that, eventually, NTARH will be obsoleted by Vercel providing developers with some officially supported tooling/hooks (in the general vein of [instrumentation.ts][64]) for _lightweight_ route execution, where handlers are passed the actual `NextX` versions of [`Request`][35] and/or `Response` and our unit tests still complete in under one second.
-That is: no spinning up the entire Next.js runtime to just to run a single test in isolation.
-It doesn't seem like it'd be so tough to surface a wrapped version of the Pages Router's [`apiResolver`][65] function or a pared-down subclass of the App Router's [`AppRouteRouteModule`][11], both accessible with something like `import { ... } from 'next/test'`.
+My hope is that NTARH gets obsoleted because Vercel provided developers with some officially supported tooling/hooks for _lightweight_ route execution where handlers are passed fully initialized instances of `NextRequest`/`NextResponse`/`NextApiRequest`/`NextApiResponse` without ballooning the execution time of the tests.
+That is: no spinning up the entire Next.js runtime just to run a single test in isolation.

+It doesn't seem like it'd be such a lift to surface a wrapped version of the Pages Router's [`apiResolver`][64] function and a pared-down subclass of the App Router's [`AppRouteRouteModule`][59], both accessible with something like `import { ... } from 'next/test'`.
 This is essentially what NTARH does.

 ### Published Package Details